What is the meaning of conversions you wonder?

 This is a dangerous myth since it can make you avoid optimization completely, but with the right tools, you will be up to speed in no time.
 For that reason, you should check the following section.

-I hope the post comes in handy when you have finally decided to optimize site’s conversion rate.
+I hope the post comes in handy when you have finally decided to optimize site’s conversion rate and you now know the meaning conversion marketing definition.

 Conversion Marketing is an integral part of any comprehensive digital marketing strategy and the best way to increase Return on Invest.